“This is a big deal to me”: U.S. Naval Ship named after city of Marinette

-MENOMINEE, MI.
+MENOMINEE, Mich.
 (WFRV) – Thousands gathered for the commissioning of the U.S.S Marinette.
 Chris Demeuse says the combat ship highlights the work ethic of the community.

 “I worked at the shipyard from 2014 to August of 2019 and I was in a warehouse, we supplied all the parts to the shipyard to manufacture said vessel,” stated Demeuse.